OpenFHE CI/CD Developers Guide

 # ...

-The Reuseable Workflow makes use of the Default Builer to run configuration checks for a number of configurations that correspond to the Reuseable Workflow’s inputs.
+The workflow makes use of the Generic Workflow Builder to run a number of configurations that correspond to the workflow’s inputs.

 Inputs